The application is currently closed and will re-open in fall 2019.

 About the grant program:

-The institute is piloting a small grant program to support experimentation with and planning for new concepts of hybrid scholarly publication.
+For a second year, the institute is piloting a small grant program to support experimentation with and planning for new concepts of hybrid scholarly publication.
 Tenured and tenure-track faculty may apply for one of five available grants, up to $10,000 per award.
-Funds must be expended by August 31, 2018; unused funds will be forfeited.
+Funds must be expended by August 31, 2019; unused funds will be forfeited.
+Award recipients are eligible for one grant every five years and cannot reapply for funding for a previously awarded project.

 Funding may be used to: